skipperq93/cyberkit/Introduction.md

 ### Conditional Compilation

-Every translation unit in WebKit starts by including “config.h”.
+Every translation unit in CyberKit starts by including “config.h”.
 This file defines a set of [C++ preprocessor macros](https://en.cppreference.com/w/cpp/preprocessor) used to enable or disable code based on the target operating system, platform, and whether a given feature is enabled or disabled.